Skip to main content

 Why your internal links section may be incorrect

-Some users are applying internal linking suggestions on the audited page, whereas internal links should actually point from the links on the list to the audited page.
-If your already existing or freshly added internal links are not reflected on the list, make sure that you interpret the list correctly.
+Some users apply internal linking suggestions on the audited page, whereas internal links should point from the links on the list to the audited page.
+If your existing or newly added internal links are not reflected on the list, please ensure you interpret the list correctly.

 This issue may also be caused by caching, as mentioned in the first paragraph of this article.

-Do you still need help?
-Don't worry!
-You can contact us at [email protected] or via live chat by clicking the icon in the bottom-right corner and we will be happy to help you investigate the issue further.
+If you still have unanswered questions about why you see discrepancies between the Audit and your page, contact us at [email protected] or via live chat by clicking the icon in the bottom-right corner.
+We will be happy to help you investigate the issue further.

 Did this answer your question?